 It'll decide whether your policy was sold unfairly or unreasonably (see some examples).
 It can only do so once eight weeks have passed from the date of your first complaint letter, unless your bank sends a final letter within the eight week period.

-While the process of using the Ombudsman PPI claim forms is simple, and the amount of money you could receive is massive, it's not usually quick.
+While the process of using the Ombudsman PPI claim form is simple, and the amount of money you could receive is massive, it's not usually quick.
 Your case may take a couple of years to be settled, so don't count on the cash now.

 How to make a complaint